abhiksark/pylings/Readme.md

 # Pylings

-Pylings is a collection of coding exercises designed to help Python programmers improve their skills by providing a series of code snippets with intentional errors.
-The goal of Pylings is to challenge your understanding of Python syntax, common pitfalls, and best practices.
+Rustlings is an interactive program designed to teach Rust programming language by example.
+It offers a series of exercises containing code with errors, such as syntax issues or failed tests, which the user must fix before proceeding to the next exercise.
+This program has been highly popular and effective in teaching Rust to new learners.

+In an effort to emulate this successful approach, PyLings aims to be a similar program for Python.
+With a similar interactive learning experience, PyLings offers a range of exercises that teach Python through example, with broken code that the user must fix before moving on to the next task.

 ## Table of Contents